Pterostylis brumalis: Taxonomy and naming

 Pterostylis brumalis was first formally described in 1939 by Lucy Beatrice Moore from a specimen collected near Laingholm and the description was published in New Zealand Journal of Botany.
 The specific epithet (brumalis) is a Latin word meaning "wintery", from bruma, the "shortest day" or "winter solstice", referring to the winter flowering of this greenhood.

 Distribution and habitat

-The kauri greenhood only grows in kauri (Agathis australis) forest or where there are kauri remnants.
+Kauri greenhood only grows in kauri (Agathis australis) forest or where there are kauri remnants.
 It usually grows in shady places with kauri leaf litter.
 It is found on the North Island between Cape Reinga, Kāwhia Harbour and the Kaimai Range.